 - The search may provide content you are not even aware of.

 - A search may be useful for a large volume of loosely connected content.

 - The search may enable content reusability across multiple scenarios (e.g. the same product description may be used in help documents as well as the eCommerce site).

 - Search analytics help refine content by enriching it with more metadata /fine-tuning relevance configurations.

 - Sensitive content can be found (i.e. your bosses’ salary).

 Search should drive content consumer views.
 Based on the specific needs at hand, appropriate views can be created using search technologies by utilizing content metadata.
-If business requirements change or new usage scenario emerge, your content will be able to support it without requiring restructuring.
-Microsoft SharePoint 2013 has introduced various features such as Content Search web part and metadata driven navigation, to support this approach.
+If business requirements change or new usage scenarios emerge, your content will be able to support it without requiring restructuring.
+Microsoft SharePoint 2013 has introduced various features such as Content Search web part and metadata-driven navigation, to support this approach.